unilogs/unilogs/configuration_generator/README.md

 ## Advanced Usage

 1. Custom transformations:
    - Follow the normal instructions dictated above.
    - Edit the generated `vector-shipper.yaml` to your preference.
    - Run `npx @unilogs/unilogs-shipper` again.
    - Choose the redeploy option.
    - Check docker if your container is running.
 If it is, everything is OK.
-If not, follow down from step 2.
+If not, repeat from step 2.

 ## Details